-All proposals undergo a 2-stage review process.
-During stage 1, Foundation staff check for adherence to the proposal guidelines.
-Those that adhere to the proposal guidelines are assigned Scientific Advisory Board Reviewers to screen the study proposal and first two pages of the animal health impact statement for scientific merit and potential impact.
-The proposals passing the stage 1 review move forward to stage 2 which involves a full proposal review by the Scientific Advisory Board during which it is scored according to this rubric.
+All proposals will undergo a 2-stage review process.
+During stage 1, Foundation staff will check for adherence to the proposal guidelines.
+Those that adhere to the proposal guidelines will be assigned Scientific Advisory Board Reviewers to screen the study proposal and first two pages of the animal health impact statement for scientific merit and potential impact.
+The proposals that pass the stage 1 review will move forward to stage 2, which involves a full proposal review by the Scientific Advisory Board, during which it is scored according to this rubric.
 Projects recommended for funding are then screened by our Animal Welfare Advisory Board (AWAB) for adherence to our Health Study Policy for Animals Involved in Research.
-Any animal welfare questions or concerns must be addressed before a proposal is eligible for funding.